rzkamalia/prompt/README.md

 ### Principal of Prompting
-1. Write clear and spesific instructions.
+1. Write clear and specific instructions.
 2. Give the model time to think.

-**1. Write clear and spesific instructions.**
+**1. Write clear and specific instructions.**
 + **Use delimiters to clearly indicate distinct parts of the input.** Delimiter can be like:
 ```
 ```, """, < >, :